 - Toggenburg – This breed has distinct white markings on the face, legs, and tail and erect ears like the Saanen.
 Milk production averages 1.5 liters daily, and also originated from Switzerland.

-- Alpine – It is of European breed has a color that ranges from off-white to red, to black.
+- Alpine – It is of European breed and has a color that ranges from off-white to red, to black.
 An alert breed of medium to large size, it weighs 70 kilograms at a mature age.
-It posses upright ears and a straight face, the breed produces 1.5 liters of milk daily.
+It possesses upright ears and a straight face, the breed produces 1.5 liters of milk daily.

 How to select does (a female goat) to raise

-- Female goats (does) should be purchased from a locality or area with similar climatic conditions so they can adapt to surroundings better.
+- Female goats (does) should be purchased from a locality or area with similar climatic conditions so they can adapt to their surroundings better.

 - Although notably smaller than other breeds, native or graded does should weigh more than 25 kilograms.